ajasja/prosculpt/README.md

 ## Passing additional arguments to ProteinMPNN
 Add parameters as required by ProteinMPNN to the `pass_to_mpnn` group in run.yaml (including trailing `--`).

+## Passing additional arguments to AlphaFold
+Add parameters as required by AlphaFold to the `pass_to_af` group in run.yaml (including trailing `--`).
+Switches should be passed with an empty string value, like this `--templates: ""`.

 ## Examples for contigs
 Contigs are the most important input (for now, guiding potentials are another input to be explored in the future).
 Here are a few guidelines to ease the start of your projects.
 - Ranges starting with letters will be taken from the input.pdb